Cosmo-Tech/cosmotech-api-python-client/docs/DatasetApi.md

 Create new entities in a graph instance

-create new entities in a graph instance
+Create new entities in a graph instance Note: This endpoint is activated only if `csm.platform.twincache.useGraphModule` property is set to true

 ### Example